 - career workshops, forums, panel presentations and networking events;

-- online recruiting tool, Symplicity, which enables students and alumni to view job postings, post resumes and register for interviews and events;
+- online recruiting tool, Symplicity, which enables students and alumni to view job postings, post resumes and register for on- and off-campus interview opportunities and events;

 - fall and spring recruitment programs;

-- Career Services Resource Center, which includes a library, employer information files, employment directories and other career publications; and
+- Career Services Resource Center, which includes a library, employer information files, employment directories, Symplicity Document Library and other career publications;

 - reciprocity services that allow students and alumni to use other law schools’ career services facilities.